cghss/IHR-costing/data/readme.md

    - **source or reference:** GHSS Research, citations and URLs included throughout

 ### countries.tsv
-This file contains information on geographic areas, including countries and other territories, based on data from the [CIA World Factbook](https://www.cia.gov/the-world-factbook/field/administrative-divisions/) as of 11 December, 2022.
-It contains one row per country, region, or other geographic area included in the CIA World Factbook administraive dataset.
-For analyses related to the IHR costing tool, it can be used to estimate the number of administrative regions per country; however, this information is best supplemented by local expertise and information on the administrative organization of IHR-related activities.
+This file contains information on geographic areas, including countries and other territories, based on data from a number of sources.
+Please see the generate-country-data/ subdirectory for more information, references, and documentation of data processing

-   - **data last updated:** 11 December, 2022
+   - **data last updated:** ongoing
    - **resolution:** one row per country or area
-   - **source or reference:** CIA World Factbook.
-Administrative divisions [Internet].
-2022 [cited 2022 Dec 11].
-Available from: https://www.cia.gov/the-world-factbook/field/administrative-divisions/

-### country_hospitals.tsv
-This file contains information the number of hospitals per country, based on data reported by the Organization for Economic Co-operation and Development Statistics Group.
-Data were extracted on 16 Dec 2022 22:56 UTC (GMT) from OECD.Stat.
-As of the time of data access, data were last updated within OECD on July 4, 2022.
-More information on OECD's methodology, per country, is available on OECD.Stat's [website](http://stats.oecd.org/wbos/fileview2.aspx?IDFile=80130ebd-5f8d-482f-9613-2891b0fc0fcf).
-In the raw data, we did not change any feature/column names from the original data accessed via OECD's [website](https://stats.oecd.org/index.aspx?queryid=30182).

-   - **data last updated:** 4 July, 2022
-   - **resolution:** up to one row per country per year per variable (e.g., hospital type)
-   - **source or reference:** OECD.
-Health Care Resources: Hospitals [Internet]. [cited 2022 Dec 16].
-Available from: https://stats.oecd.org/index.aspx?queryid=30182
+   - **source or reference:** (multiple, please see the generate-country-data/ subdirectory for more info)